 For the spiritual needs of the soldiers and their families, the AFP coordinates with the Salam Mosque near Tandang Sora Avenue for its Muslim personnel; while for the Christian soldiers there are the Episcopal Church and the St. Ignatius de Loyola Cathedral inside the camp.

 The St. Ignatius de Loyola Cathedral was erected in 1964, and was named after the Spaniard, San Íñigo López de Loyola (1491-1556), patron saint of soldiers.
 The St. Ignatius de Loyola Cathedral is seat of the Military Ordinariate of the Philippines; which was established as the Military Vicariate in 1950, and accepted into the Philippine Catholic system in 1952.
-Also known as the Diocese of the Armed Forces of the Philippines, Philippine National Police, and the Philippine Coast Guard, Bureau of Fire Protection (BFP), Bureau of Jail Management & Penology (BJMP), and Veterans Memorial Medical Center (VMMC), the Military Ordinariate of the Philippines has its offices at the AFP Ecumenical Building, behind the cathedral.
+Also known as the Diocese of the Armed Forces of the Philippines, the Philippine National Police, and the Philippine Coast Guard, Bureau of Fire Protection (BFP), the Bureau of Jail Management & Penology (BJMP), and the Veterans Memorial Medical Center (VMMC), the Military Ordinariate of the Philippines has its offices at the AFP Ecumenical Building, behind the cathedral.

 From the 1970s to the early 1990s, my family lived in the Murphy District of Cubao; and I would spend much of my childhood summers staying in my uncle’s house in Camp Aguinaldo.
 While my uncle was out in the field, my cousins and I would explore the camp, from the gold courses to the concrete playhouses.
 In those summers I saw developments in the camp, until my young adult life.